bormoge/.emacs.d/README.md

 ```
 package-vc-upgrade PACKAGE-NAME
 ```
-In this case PACKAGE-NAME is replaced with the name of the package you need to upgrade
+Where **PACKAGE-NAME** is replaced with the actual name of the package.

 If you want to upgrade all packages installed using the command **package-vc-install**:
 ```